ShimmyMySherbet/AdvanceBot/README.md

 ### Downloads
 If you want to mess around with this project, you can compile it yourself, or download the latest release [here](https://github.com/ShimmyMySherbet/AdvanceBot/releases)

+If you want to compile this yourself, you will still need the assets folder, provded under releases.